Nass2912/JsTheWeirdParts/README.md

         Basically where our variables are stored and relate to each other in memory

     Scope
-        Where a variable at any given time can be accessed
+        Where a variable at any given time can be accessed and available in your code.
+So if we call a same function twice, that means two execution context, which creates two different spaces in memory.

         Scope Chain
             Links to the outer environment from it's lexical position